solidsnakedev/cardano-node-docker/README.md

-# Cardano node with Docker Containers
+# Cardano node - Docker container

 ## Creating docker volume
-The purpose of this volume is to share a persistent storage between the host and the container.
+### The purpose of this volume is to share a persistent storage between the host and the container.
 This folder is nomally stored in `/var/lib/docker/volumes/cardano-node-db/_data`
 ```
 docker volume create cardano-node-db